robianmcd/angular-next/README.md

 This library lets you start writing Angular 2 style directives and services and use them in an existing Angular 1 app.
 This allows you to incrementally adopt features from Angular 2 instead of needing to migrate all at once.

-**Warning: Angular Next is still highly experimental and will likely have breaking changes.**
+**Warning: Angular Next is still highly experimental.
+It could change drastically as more information is released about Angular 2.0**

 ## Sample App: Angular 1 + Angular Next